The Peacock Room

 Harmony in Blue and Gold: The Peacock Room (better known as The Peacock Room) is a work of interior decorative art created by James McNeill Whistler and Thomas Jeckyll, translocated to the Freer Gallery of Art in Washington, D.C., which is part of the Smithsonian's National Museum of Asian Art.
 Whistler painted the paneled room in a unified palette of blue-greens with over-glazing and metallic gold leaf.
-Painted between 1876 and 1877, it now is considered one of the greatest surviving Aesthetic interiors, and best examples of the Anglo-Japanese style.
+Painted between 1876 and 1877, it is now considered one of the greatest surviving Aesthetic interiors, and the best examples of the Anglo-Japanese style.

 History

 The Peacock Room was originally designed to serve as the dining room in the townhouse located at 49 Prince's Gate in the neighbourhood of Kensington in London, and owned by the British shipping magnate Frederick Richards Leyland.
 Leyland engaged the British architect Richard Norman Shaw to remodel and redecorate his home.
 Shaw entrusted the remodelling of the dining room to Thomas Jeckyll, another British architect experienced in the Anglo-Japanese style.
 Jeckyll conceived the dining room as a Porzellanzimmer (porcelain room).

 He covered the walls with 16th-century wall hangings of Cuir de Cordoue that had been originally brought to England as part of the dowry of Catherine of Aragon.
 They were painted with her heraldic device, the open pomegranate, and a series of red Tudor roses to symbolize her union with Henry VIII.
-They had hung on the walls of a Tudor style house in Norfolk for centuries before they were bought by Leyland for £1,000.
+They had hung on the walls of a Tudor-style house in Norfolk for centuries before they were bought by Leyland for £1,000.
 Against these walls, Jekyll constructed an intricate lattice framework of engraved spindled walnut shelves that held Leyland's collection of Chinese blue and white porcelain, mostly from the Kangxi era of the Qing dynasty.

 To the south of the room, a walnut Welsh dresser was placed in the centre, just below the large empty leather panel, and flanked on both sides by the framework shelves.
 On the east side, three tall windows parted the room overlooking a private park, and covered by full-length walnut shutters.
-To the north a fireplace, over which hung the painting by American painter James McNeill Whistler, Rose and Silver: The Princess from the Land of Porcelain, that served as the focal point of the room.
+To the north a fireplace, over which hung the painting by American painter James McNeill Whistler, Rose and Silver: The Princess from the Land of Porcelain, served as the focal point of the room.
 The ceiling was constructed in a pendant panelled Tudor-style, and decorated with eight globed pendant gas light fixtures.
 To finish the room, Jekyll placed a rug with a red border on the floor.